Kill Blue: Reception

 The series was ranked seventh in the Nationwide Bookstore Employees' Recommended Comics of 2024 list.
 The series ranked tenth in the print category at the tenth Next Manga Awards in 2024.

 Kaylie Fielden of Screen Rant felt the plot was unique among other hitman manga and praised the beginning chapters.
 Robbie Pleasant of Multiversity Comics praised the artwork and characters.
-Regarding the story, Pleasant felt that it has some worrying elements but nonetheless handled them well.
+Regarding the story, Pleasant felt that it had some worrying elements concerning a possible romance between Ogami and Noren but nonetheless handled them well.
 Kara Dennison of Otaku USA described the series as "Case Closed with added violence".